-&#8212;not an earthly dominion, but the very contrary.
-But when our Lord was brought before Pilate and charged with being a king, He did not affirm the harmlessness of His religion, by stating its amalgamation of interests with the State, or that it was merely &#8220;another aspect of the same body,&#8221; but unqualifiedly assented to the position, &#8220;witnessed a good confession,&#8221; that it *was* a kingdom, but not of this world.
+-- not an earthly dominion, but the very contrary.
+But when our Lord was brought before Pilate and charged with being a king, He did not affirm the harmlessness of His religion, by stating its amalgamation of interests with the State, or that it was merely "another aspect of the same body", but unqualifiedly assented to the position, "witnessed a good confession", that it *was* a kingdom, but not of this world.

-The statement of the Charge is in plain hostility to the view and judgment of our Lord, when Satan was endeavouring to bring Him into jeopardy by the very imputation.| But the Scripture is as plain as possible; it presents God claiming in the Person of the Son the homage of spiritual faith.
-So that, &#8220;he that believeth not should be damned,&#8221; for he rejects divine authority claiming obedience to the faith.
-It presents civil Sovereigns instituted for the purpose of controlling outward evil, to use its own words, &#8220;for the punishment of evil-doers, and for the praise of them that do well&#8221;&#8212;so that they that resist shall receive to themselves damnation, for they resist the same divine authority.
+The statement of the Charge is in plain hostility to the view and judgment of our Lord, when Satan was endeavouring to bring Him into jeopardy by the very imputation¦.
+But the Scripture is as plain as possible; it presents God claiming in the Person of the Son the homage of spiritual faith.
+So that, "he that believeth not should be damned", for he rejects divine authority claiming obedience to the faith.
+It presents civil Sovereigns instituted for the purpose of controlling outward evil, to use its own words, "for the punishment of evil-doers, and for the praise of them that do well" -- so that they that resist shall receive to themselves damnation, for they resist the same divine authority.
 And thus viewed, there is no possibility of collision; for the ministers who claim obedience to the faith from all nations are the ministers of the same authority, and whose business is the claim of subjection to that authority from which the other flows.
 Neither God, I speak with reverence, nor His Spirit in His ministers, is divided against Himself, and he who denies the authority of the Sovereign in the things which belong to Caesar cannot be speaking by the Spirit of that God who gave the Sovereign that authority, or He would be divided against Himself.
-The truth is, the apprehension of the heavenly kingdom perfectly clears the whole matter&#8212;it has no right place in the world but tribulation and trial, or its casual rest is of the supreme mercy.
+The truth is, the apprehension of the heavenly kingdom perfectly clears the whole matter -- it has no right place in the world but tribulation and trial, or its casual rest is of the supreme mercy.

-| Wetstein mentions a hymn, &#8220;*Veteris Ecclesiæ*.&#8221;

-*&#8220;Hostis Herodes impie

-Christum venire quid times?

-Non eripit mortalia

-Qui regno dat ccelestia&#8221;**Translation*&#8212;*Hymn of the early Church.*

-&#8220;O wicked Herod, impious foe.

-Why dost thou fear Christ&#8217;s coming here?

-He snatches not at transient thrones

-Who heavenly kingdoms can confer.&#8221;
+¦Wetstein mentions a hymn,<p><blockquote>"*Veteris Ecclesiae." <br>"Hosris Herodes impie <br>Christum venire quid times? <br>Non eripit mortalia <br>Qui regna dat coelestia*." </blockquote><p><blockquote>*Translation -- Hymn of the early Church*. <br>"O wicked Herod, impious foe, <br>Why dost thou fear Christ's coming here? <br>He snatches not at transient thrones <br>Who heavenly kingdoms can confer." </blockquote>

 {10}